coda/packs-sdk/docs/guides/blocks/formulas.md

 ## Naming

 The name of a formula can only contain letters, numbers, and underscores.
 This restriction exists to ensure that custom formulas are compatible with the Coda Formula Language.
-By convention formula names are written in upper camel case, like `DoSomethingCool`.
+We also recommend following these conventions:

+- For formulas that fetch or generate data, select a noun that corresponds to the output, using a plural if multiple can be returned.
+For example, `Chart` or `Tasks`.
+  {: .yes}
+- For formulas that transform data, select a verb that corresponds to the transformation.
+For example, `Reverse` or `Truncate`.
+  {: .yes}
+- For multiple words, use upper camel case.
+For example, `BugReport` or `DeletedFiles`.
+  {: .yes}
+- Don't include the Pack name in the name of the formula.
+For example, use `Task` instead of `TodoistTask`.
+  {: .no}
+- Avoid prefixes like `Get`, `Lookup`, or `Query`.
+For example, use `Tasks` instead of `GetTasks`.
+  {: .no}

 Formula names must be unique within a Pack, but can be the same as built-in formulas or those in other Packs.
 When a doc has access to multiple formulas with the same name the Pack's icon is used to distinguish them.

 <img src="../../../images/formula_disambiguation.png" srcset="../../../images/formula_disambiguation_2x.png 2x" class="screenshot" alt="Icons used to disambiguate formulas">

+!!! warning
+    Changing the name of a formula will break any existing docs that use it.
+When creating your Pack select your names carefully.

 ## Parameters